ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-6. Mark all the correct choices regarding the approach that should be taken to compute the performance of K-fold cross-validation:
+Q. Mark all the correct choices regarding the approach that should be taken to compute the performance of K-fold cross-validation:
 1. We compute the cross-validation performance as the arithmetic mean over the K performance estimates from the validation sets.
 1. We compute the cross-validation performance as the best one over the K performance estimates from the validation sets.

 <details><summary><b>Answer</b></summary>